 A customer can be your source of big data spreading over various horizontals.
 You can use this data to monitor your sales data, design your marketing strategy, customize your product and service offerings or even get insights on your supply chain and operational processes.
 This data hence generated, gives you a 360-degree view of your customer.
 Some of the basic datasets that you can gather from your customers are as follows:

 Irrespective of the industry you operate in, if you have products or services to sell, your customers will make several purchase decisions.
 When monitored and recorded, these decisions will give you different trends for different demographics, geographies, periods, and even products.

 You can use this data in its granular format i.e., at the transaction level or even aggregated/rolled-up format.
 You can aggregate this data at any level like store, customer, product, geography, or even for varying time frames.
 This data can be used to solve various problems like product portfolio optimization, sales forecasting, customer segmentation, among many others.

 Most online retail sites have a section for customers to type in their opinion and feedback on the product.
 They even record their experiences with the services in these sections.
 This is a direct source of your customers’ opinions and sentiments.

-However, for a lot of industries and domains, you need alternative datasets to gauge your customers’ mindset.
-For instance, a lot of manufacturing companies use data from public sites and forums including social media sites to monitor consumer sentiments towards their products and even grievances and complaints to find areas of improvement.
+However, for many industries and domains, you need alternative datasets to gauge your customers’ mindset.
+For instance, many manufacturing companies use data from public sites and forums, including social media sites, to monitor consumer sentiments towards their products and even grievances and complaints to find areas of improvement.

 3. Customer lifetime journey